pingcap/docs/how-to/troubleshoot/diagnose-map.md

 ### 3.4 SQL execution error

 - 3.4.1 The client reports the `ERROR 1265(01000) Data Truncated` error.
-This is because the way TiDB internally calculates the precision of `Decimal` type is incompatible with that of MySQL (expected to be fixed in v3.0.10).
+This is because the way TiDB internally calculates the precision of `Decimal` type is incompatible with that of MySQL.
+This issue has been fixed in v3.0.10 ([#14438](https://github.com/pingcap/tidb/pull/14438)).

     - Cause: